Driving gives us freedom and mobility, but it comes with many risks—including the possibility of a life-altering car accident.

 Remember, this is only the minimum coverage.
 Consider carrying more coverage to protect yourself in the case of a serious car accident.
 You’d need it mainly if it results in severe injuries or serious vehicle damage.

-As a responsible driver in the San Francisco Bay Area, always have proof of insurance wherever you go.
-It helps to be ready when renewing, obtaining vehicle registration, or getting involved in an auto accident.
+As a responsible driver in the San Francisco Bay Area, always have proof of

 California has a pure comparative negligence system to determine liability in a personal injury claim.